hola/ios_sdk/README.md

 - How to check `HolaCDN` state:

-  - `cdn.ready`: Bool - returns true if service is inited
+  - `cdn.get_mode()`: String – returns current cdn mode:

+    - `"loading"` – CDN js code is loading
-  - `cdn.attached`: Bool – returns true if service exists and the wrapper is attached to AVPlayer
+    - `"detached"` – CDN is loaded, not attached to a player
+    - `"disabled"` – CDN is in automatic mode and disabled for current config
+    - `"stats"` – CDN is attached and working in stats-only mode
+    - `"cdn"` – CDN is attached and working in cdn mode

 ## Attach

 Attachment is required to activate HolaCDN features.
-At the moment, cdn mode for `AVPlayer` object is functional in stats-only mode.
 Example:

 ```swift
 let myAVPlayer = AVPlayer(URL: url)